spencerlepine/spencerlepine.github.io/PORTFOLIO-ENGINEERING-JOURNAL.md

 DONT REINVENT THE WHEEL - Find successful developers already, study them

 KISS.
 Development/maintainers took so long for the other website.
 I had no desire to update it.
 Long term maintainer is crucial, so it doesn’t become stale.
 I wanted my website to be so modern and fancy, it took away from the practicality of it.
 If someone clicks away, all that effort was wasted

+#### 3/8 notes
+To break down the UX design process into smaller steps, here is what i did:

+-Minimum required components
+-General layout of components (desktop)
+-General layout for mobile!!
+-General color/backgrounds of components
+-Styling of components (color, border, border radius) -Spacing of components
+-Animation of components (+hover style)